COVID-19: Vaccination Informaion

 There is a large number of patients to contact for this vaccination programme and a limited number of vaccinations per delivery.
 As a result, we are not able to recall everyone at the same time.
 As a result, friends and family in the same group as yourself may be vaccinated before you.
 This is a normal process as part of such a large vaccination programme.

-If you believe you are in an eligible group and have not yet been invited, please contact us via our COVID-19 Vaccine Enquiry Form.
+If you believe you are in an eligible group and have not yet been invited, please contact 119 in the first instance.
+Following this, please contact us via our Vaccine Enquries Form.

 For those patients that are housebound / in a care home, we will be coming out to vaccinate these patients.
 If you are registered housebound but can get to one of our vaccination sites with assistance, please let us know and we will arrange your appointment at the vaccination centre when your group is eligible.